 - Two recommendation forms - submit the names and email addresses of your 2 references on the PTCAS electronic application.
 Your references should be completed and returned in electronic form to PTCAS.
 A licensed physical therapist with whom you have worked / job shadowed / volunteered must complete 1 of the 2 recommendations.

-- Documentation of volunteer / work / job shadow PT hours on the PTCAS application– minimum of 50 hours required; the ‘PTCAS Verification Form’ is not required by/for GVSU admissions
+- Documentation of volunteer / work / job shadow PT hours on the PTCAS application– minimum of 20 hours required; the ‘PTCAS Verification Form’ is not required by/for GVSU admissions.
+Note to 2022 applicants: GVSU’s DPT program understands the impact of covid and is committed to reviewing applications of all students whether or not the 20 hours of PT observation are completed.

 - Minimum grade of “C” or better required in all prerequisite coursework